jenkinsci/depbuilder-plugin/docs/docs/001_features.rst

-.. note:: If the job's name contains spaces, you have to declare it in quotes:
+.. note:: If the job's name contains spaces or special non-ascii characters, you have to declare it in quotes:

       .. code-block:: cpp

          "my name with spaces" -> jobWithNoSpaces

+         "myFolder/myJobName"  -> jobWithNoSpaces

 .. note:: Semicolons are optional end line delimiters, but are necessary in case